La Trobe University Reid Building Adaptive Re-use Main Works

 An enabling works package to decant the existing teaching facilities and microscopy facility into adjacent buildings was completed by Kane in August 2015.

-Practical Completion was reached in the last quarter of 2016 with the new facilities operational by the commencement of Semester 1, 2017.
+Kane achieved Practical Completion four weeks ahead of schedule in October 2016 with the new facilities operational by the commencement of Semester 1, 2017.